 Combatting Economic Offences: The Economic Crime and Corporate Transparency Act 2023

 The Economic Crime and Corporate Transparency Act 2023 (ECCTA) is a significant legislative initiative introduced by the UK Government, aimed at combatting the exploitation of corporate structures in relation to fraud and money laundering.
 Receiving Royal Assent on 26 October 2023, the ECCTA introduces a host of reforms to Company Law and greater powers to Companies House, thereby affecting both new and existing corporate entities.
 The ECCTA applies to all UK registered legal entities, UK companies, UK Limited Liability Partnerships (LLP), UK Limited Partnerships (LP) and overseas companies with a UK establishment registered.
-Some provisions held by the ECCTA are already in force whilst others are expected to fully take effect over the coming years.
+Some provisions held by the ECCTA are already in force whilst others are expected to fully take effect in the next two years.

 What does this mean for UK-based businesses?